adriaanm-da/daml/daml-lf/spec/daml-lf-1.rst

 annotations of the form ``[Daml-LF < x.y]`` and ``[Daml-LF ≥ x.y]`` to
 make the respective line conditional upon the Daml-LF version.

-A *preview* version is an snapshot of the next 1.x version to be released.
+A *preview* version is a snapshot of the next 1.x version to be released.
 It is provided for beta testing purpose and may only be changed to include bug fixes.
 On the other hand, the *development* version is a special staging area for the development of upcoming